 businesses do not currently collect local sales tax.

 Local use tax can only be collected if the vendor has a physical presence in the State of Missouri.
 Online purchases from

 vendors who do not have a retail store or distribution center in the State of Missouri are not subject to local sales tax

 or local use tax.

-Will I be double-taxed for purchases?
+Click to view a PDF of the flow chart Will I be double-taxed for purchases?